-In the experiments of this paper we used a wellunderstood, widely deployed and good quality codec, the standard ITU-T G.711 [7], combined with its PLC [8] mechanism.
+In our experiments we used a well-understood, widely deployed and good quality codec, the standard ITU-T G.711 [7], combined with its PLC mechanism [8].
 The G.711 codec we used samples the audio signal at a rate of 8kHz and partitions the data stream into 20 msec frames, thus sending 160 byte packets at a rate of 50 packets/sec.

-The VoIP quality is evaluated using an objective method described in ITU-T recommendation P.862 [9], known as Perceptual Evaluation of Speech Quality (PESQ).
+VoIP quality is evaluated using an objective method described in ITU-T recommendation P.862 [9], known as Perceptual Evaluation of Speech Quality (PESQ).
 The PESQ score is estimated by processing both the input reference and the degraded output speech signal, similarly to the human auditory system.
-The PESQ score ranks speech signals on a scale from -0.5 (worst) to 4.5 (best), where 4.0 is the desired quality of regular PSTN.
+The PESQ score ranks speech signals on a scale from -0.5 (worst) to 4.5 (best), where 4.0 is the desired PSTN quality.